MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD14_LAB_MANUAL.md

 1. Run the application and view the **Speaker Badge** page.

->**Note:** You may need to clear the browser cache and **restart** Internet Explorer before testing changes to the worker script.
+>**Note:** You may need to clear the browser cache and **restart** Microsoft Edge before testing changes to the worker script.
 To do this, press F12 to show the F12 Developer Tools window, and on the **Cache** menu click **Clear browser cache**.

-2. Drag and drop the file **E:\Mod14\Labfiles\Resources\mark-hanson-large.jpg** onto the canvas.
+2. Drag and drop the file **Allfiles\Mod14\Labfiles\Resources\mark-hanson-large.jpg** onto the canvas.
 3. Verify that the page is still responsive while the image is being processed.
-4. Close Internet Explorer.
+4. Close Microsoft Edge.

 >**Results:** After completing this exercise, you will have a created a web page that remains responsive while slow image processing code runs in a web worker.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.